Is the keto diet the best for weight loss?

 - A keto diet is highly restrictive, which makes it unsustainable in the long term.
 It can also lead to nutrient deficiencies and unpleasant symptoms.

 - A keto diet can mean you’re less likely to eat ultra-processed foods.
-It could also help with blood cholesterol levels.

 I hope you enjoyed this blog post; I’d love to hear your